-In 2018, Entegrus Customer Service received approximately 74,600 calls from its customers - over 298 calls per working day.
-In 71.01% of instances, Entegrus answered the call within 30 seconds or less.
+In 2019, Entegrus Customer Service received approximately 74,400 calls from its customers - over 296 calls per working day.
+In 65.61% of instances, Entegrus answered the call within 30 seconds or less.
 This result exceeds the OEB-mandated 65% target for timely call response.
+In 2019, Entegrus harmonized its customer information system across the organization.
+This resulted in some resource constraints during 2019.
+Going forward this will allow more flexibility to route calls and improve customer experience.

 Entegrus staffs its Customer Service Call Centre to meet the 65% target, without significantly exceeding it, in order to balance the need to prudently deploy resources in all areas of the business.
-For the five-year period from 2014 to 2018, Entegrus has consistently performed better than the industry target of 65% in this area.
+For the five-year period from 2015 to 2019, Entegrus has consistently performed better than the industry target of 65% in this area.